lmyint/personal_site/content/post/2018-07-25-book-of-why.md

 ## Conclusions <a id="conclusions"></a>

 I highly recommend this book to anyone who cares about science.
 Even if causal inference isn't an area of interest for you, the ideas in this book are important for understanding the causal research that we otherwise consume or hear about.
 Pearl is very invested in these ideas, so the language in the book is very enthusiastically in favor of these methods.
 I can see how this might irritate some readers, but I found that the ideas he presented were compelling and interesting in their own right.
 Certainly these methods are not a panacea, but I do believe that they can be quite useful.
-Reading the book has certainly motivated me to continue learning about these topics, and I hope that I can eventually fully understand the answers to some questions I was left with:
+Reading the book has motivated me to continue learning about these topics, and I hope that I can eventually fully understand the answers to some questions I was left with:

 - Is there no reconciliation at all for Rubin causal model type methods and *do*-calculus methods?
 - How can causal diagrams and *do*-calculus be used to study networks that evove with time?
 - How is interference between units handled?
 - How can we measure the causal effect of several variables simultaneously?
 - I have heard of edges being random variables in the graphical model literature. (i.e. Arrows can point to arrows.)
 Is this part of the *do*-calculus framework?